-The wing needle is most commonly used in Heirloom sewing.
+The wing needle (sometimes known as hemstitching needle) is most commonly used in heirloom sewing.
 A wing needle has wings that extend from either side of the needle.
 This extra wide needle will create holes in the fabric to produce a decorative effect.